-We’ll come back to data, data, everywhere shortly.
-First, when thinking about your relationship with your customers, it’s helpful to start by thinking about your customers’ view of your business.
+When thinking about your relationships with customers, it’s helpful to start by thinking about how customers view your business.

 The customer view of your business

-Typically as a customer, when you use the services or buy the products of a business, you’ll have a pretty good idea of:
+Typically as a customer, when you buy from a business, you’ll have a pretty good idea of: